 1 Harness growth to make the region's housing and urban areas more affordable and liveable and provide more housing choice - 'walkable neighbourhoods' By providing for, and when appropriate actively partnering (Urban Development Authority powers) to deliver quality and more intensive vibrant mixed use urban development - where people can get a large percentage of their daily needs met locally (walkable neighbourhoods), in locations with good access to rapid transit or high frequency public transport in both Future Urban Areas (greenfield) and urban renewal areas (brownfield).
 4 Unlock new areas for housing and urban development and deliver greater regional resilience with a major west-east multi-modal corridor Explore the potential for a major multi-modal west-east corridor (or corridors) that unlocks new areas for housing and urban development, improves access to social and economic opportunities across the region (including employment and freight movement) and significantly improves resilience.
 2 Make better use of the region's limited supply of well-located greenfield land By undertaking future urban area development differently we can ensure that more housing is delivered at medium and higher densities (such as terraced housing or apartments), and that new development is built to support multi-modal transport options for residents, with an emphasis on being rapid transit orientated where it is easy to access rapid transport services.
-5 Deliver transformational housing and development outcomes for iwi/Māori By partnering with iwi, the Crown and councils to deliver transformational housing, urban development and economic development outcomes for iwi/Māori.
-3 Fully unlock the urban development potential of current and future rapid transit orientated corridors particularly the Let's Get Wellington Moving corridor.
-6 Address the urban development challenges of climate change and transitioning to a zero-carbon economy at a regional scale By planning and undertaking projects regionally to address the urban transitioning to a zero-carbon economy at a regional scale By planning and undertaking projects regionally to address the urban development impacts of climate change, particularly impacts on infrastructure and where people live and work and work to transition to a zero-carbon economy.
+Deliver transformational housing and development outcomes for iwi/Māori By partnering with iwi, the Crown and councils to deliver transformational housing, urban development and economic development outcomes for iwi/Māori.
+3 Fully unlock the urban development potential of current and future rapid transit orientated corridors particularly the Let's Get Wellington 6 Address the urban development challenges of climate change and transitioning to a zero-carbon economy at a regional scale rapid transit orientated corridors particularly the Let's Get Wellington Moving corridor.